IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

   -v VALUE, --value VALUE
                         Post-filter: A property name that must have a value for the resource to be included in the results - you can specify this option more than once
   -A APPSTRINGS, --appstrings APPSTRINGS
-                        A comma-seperated list of apps, the query goes to the first entry, default "rm,gc,ccm".
-Each entry must be a domain or domain:contextroot e.g. rm or rm:rm1 - Default can be set using environemnt variable QUERY_APPSTRINGS -C COMPONENT, --component COMPONENT
+                        A comma-seperated list of apps, the query goes to the first entry, default "rm".
+Each entry must be a domain or domain:contextroot e.g. rm or rm:rm1 - Default can be overridden using environemnt variable QUERY_APPSTRINGS -C COMPONENT, --component COMPONENT
                         The local component (optional, you *have* to specify the local configuration using -F) -D DELAYBETWEENPAGES, --delaybetweenpages DELAYBETWEENPAGES